nwtime/ntpwww/content/en/support/servers/stratum2/_index.md

 > **Please read the [Rules Of Engagement](/support/servers/rulesofengagement) before using these lists.
 These lists are updated frequently and should not be cached.**

-Read [Managing Your List Entries](/support/managingyourlistentries) before adding or editing your Time Server.

 Click the ISO Country Code to view complete details about a server.
 See [Inactive Time Servers](/support/servers/inactivetimeservers) for previously listed servers that are no longer in service.

 | ISO | Location | Host / Sponsor | Service Area | Access Policy | Notify | Last Modified |